Xi Jinping Thought: Content

 Xi Jinping Thought is a component of the theoretical system of socialism with Chinese characteristics.
 In official party documentation and pronouncements by Xi's colleagues, the thought has been said to be a continuation of previous party ideologues, and it "builds on and further enriches" Marxism–Leninism, Mao Zedong Thought, Deng Xiaoping Theory, the Theory of Three Represents and the Scientific Outlook on Development as part of a series of guiding ideologies that embody "Marxism adapted to Chinese conditions".

 Xi Jinping Thought is summarized into the ten affirmations (十个明确), the fourteen commitments (十四个坚持), and the thirteen areas of achievements (十三个方面成就).
-Additionally, the six musts (六个必须坚持) are the worldview and methodology of Xi Jinping Thought.
+Additionally, the six musts (六个必须坚持) are the worldview and methodology of Xi Jinping Thought, while the Two Establishments embody the most important political achievements since the 18th CCP National Congress.

 Ten affirmations

 During his speech to the 19th CCP National Congress, Xi Jinping introduced the "eight affirmations" (八个明确), which later developed to the "ten affirmations" with the addition of the 7th and 10th points during the sixth plenum of the 19th Central Committee in 2021.
+The ten affirmations are: